tadhgboyle/VaultCore/README.md

 # Pull Requests
 We are open to any and all PR's and will be reviewing them as soon as we can.

-If you feel like you can contribute to our codebase, please feel free!
+If you feel like you can contribute to our codebase, please feel free to do so!

+And yes, we do intentionally left out parts needed to build this.

 ##### _That's all for now folks_